Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Material and Methods

 \subsection{Relevancy Visualization}

 Based on the loss function above, the generators are trained to provide two slightly modified versions $G^+(x),G^-(x)$ of the original images $x$ for which the decision of the classifier should be explained, with each of them maximizing one of the classifier's output activations.
-As the generators are trained to introduce as few changes as possible (\emph{similarity loss}), the modified regions are expected to be immediately decision-relevant within the given image context.
-Assuming that the generators $G^+$ and $G^-$ are trained on the same data set and realize the transitions $C(G^+(x))\rightarrow1$ and $C(G^-(x))\rightarrow0$, respectively, differences between $x$, $G^+(x)$, and $G^-(x)$ can be attributed to semantic differences with respect to the classifier's decision strategy.
-Let us define the unadjusted decision relevance per class as:
+As the generators are trained to introduce as few changes as possible (\emph{similarity loss}), the modified regions are expected to be immediately decision-relevant, while the image is kept consistent to the original input.
+Assuming that the generators $G^+$ and $G^-$ are trained on the same data set and realize the transitions $C(G^+(x))\rightarrow1$ and $C(G^-(x))\rightarrow0$, respectively, differences between $x$, $G^+(x)$, and $G^-(x)$ can be attributed to semantic differences with respect to the classifier's decision strategy. {Let us define the difference map per class as:}